Torre C of E Academy

 What additional learning support is available for children and young people with special educational needs and how do they access it?

 As well as interventions in communication, mathematics and literacy we offer other forms of support to enable pupils to learn effectively flourish and achieve their full potential.
-Pupils access this support following discussions with the class teacher, SENCo or following advice from the Educational Psychology Service or other professionals.
+Pupils access this support following discussions with the class teacher, SENDCo or following advice from the Educational Psychology Service or other professionals.

 How do we support and improve the emotional and social development of children and young people with special educational needs?